ooddle

 Pick Tonal if you have the budget, the wall space, and a clear desire for serious resistance training at home.
 Pick Mirror if you want broad class variety, you have multiple household members, and you value the design language.
 Pick ooddle if you want a personalized wellness protocol that covers everything fitness equipment leaves out, including the parts of wellness that determine whether the workouts actually stick.

 The strongest combination for most people is to pick one of the connected fitness pieces if it fits your life and budget, then layer ooddle on top to handle the four other pillars.
 The hardware solves a specific problem.
 The protocol solves the rest.
+Together, they cover the wellness ground neither of them can cover alone.

 Ready to try something different?